simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 We then need to define which way the file monitor should keep track of the files.
 There are two main options:

 - `FileMonitor.track()`: The contents of the whole file are read at once.
 This should be used for cases where the full output is written in one go, when the file is created.
-- `FileMonitor.tail()`: The initial contents of the file are read, and then any additional lines added after this point are read on a line by line bases.
+- `FileMonitor.tail()`: The initial contents of the file are read, and then any additional lines added after this point are read on a line by line basis.
 This is useful for live updating files, such as log files, where new lines are being appended to the end of the file during execution of the program.

 For our console output file, new lines are being constantly appended to the file as the simulation progresses, and we want an event to be logged as soon as one of these lines is written.
 Therefore we will chose the `tail()` method of file tracking.
 To allow this function to start tracking our file, we need to provide it with three main arguments: